- Share on Facebook

 Learning self-defense techniques or creating a Medical ID on your iPhone are all things you hope to never have to use; however, it provides you with peace of mind to be prepared.
-Many of us love to hike or enjoy the beauty of nature and being prepared for any emergency is just as important.
+Many of us love to hike or enjoy the beauty of nature and being prepared for any emergency with wilderness survival tips is just as important.

 With an estimated 50,000 search and rescue missions every year, it’s a fact that thousands of people get lost in the woods.
 Learning wilderness survival tips to help you find shelter, staying hydrated, or building a fire can mean the difference between life or death.
 Here are 11 wilderness survival tips to help you survive being lost in the woods.

 1) How to tell a non-venomous bite from a venomous one.

 Not all snake bites are the same but knowing which ones are dangerous can prevent panic attacks.
 Here are 3 ways to identify a venomous snake vs a non-venomous snake: